gerritgr/gerritgr.github.io/_pages/about.md

 **Research Interests:** <br>
 🤖💡 My research revolves around the question: How can we integrate the distinct realms of __discrete structures__ such as graphs and networks with the __continuous nature__ of dynamic evolution, diffusion, and learning?

-🎲🕸️ I am developing numerical methods to analyze __stochastic dynamical processes__ on complex networks.
-This research aims to understand how networks shape __collective phenomena__ like epidemics and rumors.
+🎲🕸️ I am developing numerical methods to analyze _spatio-temporal_ and _stochastic_ __dynamical processes__.
+This research aims to understand how a substrate like a network shapes __collective phenomena__.

 🧪🧠 Additionally, in collaboration with the [NextAid](https://nextaid.cs.uni-saarland.de/) project, my focus is on __geometric deep learning__ for molecules.
 In this area, __probabilistic flow__ models offer an innovative approach to integrating geometric deep learning with stochastic processes.
 My current projects include advancing __neuro-symbolic__ guidance of diffusion models, implementing semi-supervised learning on __metabolic networks__, exploring the expressiveness of __message-passing__ architectures, and the development of non-parametric methods for network __reconstruction__.